joshbegley/nyt-latest/README.md

 `Public sympathy for striking nurses and other health workers is particularly strong, posing a challenge for Prime Minister Rishi Sunak, who has promised to confront trade unions.`\
 https://nytimes.com/2023/01/02/world/europe/uk-rail-strike-work.html?searchResultPosition=7

-**A Chance to Say Goodbye to Benedict Draws Thousands**\
+**A Chance to Say Goodbye to Benedict Draws Tens of Thousands**\
-`The pope emeritus is lying in state in St. Peter’s Basilica, where a long line of mourners, including Roman Catholic faithful and tourists, waited to pray and to pay last respects.`\
+`The pope emeritus is lying in state in St. Peter’s Basilica, where more than 40,000 mourners, including Roman Catholic faithful and tourists, had paid last respects by Monday afternoon.`\
 https://nytimes.com/2023/01/02/world/europe/pope-benedict-lying-in-state.html?searchResultPosition=8

 **Jeremy Renner Is Hospitalized With ‘Traumatic Injury’ After Snowplow Accident**\